pardalokatsiki/hangman/README.md

 Simple hangman game in C!

 # instructions
+!!!!!
+Do not move each file in different directories

 Find the first and last name of anime and other japanese media characters.
 List of names includes media such as:
 - Hunter x Hunter